Religious art: Confucian art

+History

+Prior to the Han dynasty, the Chinese art hierarchy considered music as the highest form of art and dismissed calligraphy, poetry, and painting as art forms and craft practiced by the lower class.
+Nevertheless, poetry was also popular during Confucius's time, and poetry was both praised and ranked high in status with music.
+According to Confucius and his disciples, music strives to create and reflect harmony in the world; hence, education should begin with the foundations of poetry and moral behavior, and conclude with music.
+Over time, the development of the Chinese writing system promoted the growth of calligraphy and visual arts in terms of social status.
+Confucian aesthetics and values further contributed to the development of these visual art forms, with landscape paintings and calligraphy works centralizing on the written works and teachings of Confucianism.

 Hindu art

 Hinduism, with its 1 billion followers, it makes up about 15% of the world's population and as such the culture that ensues it is full of different aspects of life that are effected by art.
 There are 64 traditional arts that are followed that start with the classics of music and range all the way to the application and adornment of jewellery.
 Since religion and culture are inseparable with Hinduism recurring symbols such as the gods and their reincarnations, the lotus flower, extra limbs, and even the traditional arts make their appearances in many sculptures, paintings, music, and dance.

 Islamic art

 A prohibition against depicting representational images in religious art, as well as the naturally decorative nature of Arabic script, led to the use of calligraphic decorations, which usually involved repeating geometrical patterns and vegetal forms (arabesques) that expressed ideals of order and nature.
 These were used on religious architecture, carpets, and handwritten documents.
 Islamic art has reflected this balanced, harmonious world-view.
 It focuses on spiritual essence rather than physical form.

 While there has been an aversion to potential idol worship through Islamic history, this is a distinctly modern Sunni view.
 Persian miniatures, along with medieval depictions of Muhammad and angels in Islam, stand as prominent examples contrary to the modern Sunni tradition.
 Also, Shi'a Muslims are much less averse to the depiction of figures, including the Prophet's as long as the depiction is respectful.